axelquack/beamNg/README.md

 4. Launch the Jupyter Notebook: `jupyter notebook`
 5. Now, open the Jupyter Notebook file (`useOSMdataWithBeamNg.ipynb`) and run the code cells.

-#### Communicate with BeamNG.tech through a specified port
+#### Communicate with BeamNG through a specified port

-Before you run the notebook, you need to install and set up the BeamNG Research extension on the computer running the BeamNG.tech simulation.
+Before you run the notebook, you need to install and set up the BeamNG Research extension on the computer running the BeamNG simulation.
 Follow these steps:

 1. Download the latest release of BeamNG.research from the official GitHub repository: [https://github.com/BeamNG/BeamNGpy/releases](https://github.com/BeamNG/BeamNGpy/releases)
 2. Extract the contents of the downloaded archive.
-3. Copy the extracted research folder into your BeamNG.tech installation's mods folder.
-The path should look like: `<BeamNG.tech_folder>/mods/research`.
+3. Copy the extracted research folder into your BeamNG installation's mods folder.
+The path should look like: `<BeamNG_folder>/mods/research`.
-4. Start BeamNG.tech.
+4. Start BeamNG.
 5. Activate the BeamNG Research mod by going to `Options > Mods`, find the "Research" mod, and enable it.
 Restart the simulation when prompted.
 6. In the main menu, click on the "Play" button and then select "Scenarios".
 From the list of scenarios, select "beamngpy" and then click "Start".